 The second argument of the Port_map subparameter contains the name of a die node, die pad, or a pin.
 The names of die nodes, die pads, and pins may appear multiple times as Port_map subparameter arguments within the same [Circuit Call] statement to signify a common connection between multiple ports, such as common voltage supply.

 Please note that a pin name in the second argument does not mean that the connection is made directly to the pin.
 Since native IBIS does not have a mechanism to declare die pads explicitly, connections to die pads are made through their corresponding pin names (listed under the [Pin] keyword).
 This convention must only be used with native IBIS package models where a one-to-one path between the die pads and pins is assumed.
 When a package model other than native IBIS is used with a [Component], the second argument of Port_map must have a die pad or die node name.
 These names are matched to the corresponding port name of the non-native package model by name (not by position).
 In this case, the package model may have an arbitrary circuit topology between the die pads and the pins.
 A one-to-one mapping is not required.

+On pg.
+134, change the example as shown here:

+|

+[Circuit Call] Die_Interconnect | Instantiates [External Circuit] named

+| "Die_Interconnect"

+|

+| List of parameters

+Parameters sp_file_name = paramfile.par(RootName(Model_Specific(TstoneFile)))

+Parameters C1_value

+Parameters R1_value = paramfile.par(RootName(Model_Specific(R1)))

+Parameters R2_value = 45

+|

+| mapping port pad/node

+|

+Port_map vcc 10 | Port to implicit pad connection

+Port_map gnd pad_11 | Port to explicit pad connection

+Port_map io1 1 | Port to implicit pad connection

+Port_map o2 pad_2a | Port to explicit pad connection

+Port_map vcca1 a | Port to internal node connection

+Port_map vcca2 b | Port to internal node connection

+Port_map int_ioa c | Port to internal node connection

+Port_map vssa1 d | Port to internal node connection

+Port_map vssa2 e | Port to internal node connection

+Port_map vccb1 f | Port to internal node connection

+Port_map int_ob g | Port to internal node connection

+Port_map vssb1 h | Port to internal node connection

+|

+[End Circuit Call]